From graduate to barrister: how to get in

 A career as a barrister entails providing specialist legal advice and representing clients in court.
 Most barristers are self-employed but operate collectively from organisations known as ‘chambers’ or ‘sets’.
 A small number work in-house for companies or solicitors’ firms (known as the ‘employed Bar’) or for the Government Legal Profession or Crown Prosecution Service.

 Graduates from any degree background can become a barrister; however, you’ll need to complete at least one year of further study first (see below), then look for a one-year training place – known as pupillage – in chambers or with another approved provider.
 Most chambers’ pupillage recruitment programmes are annual, sometimes recruiting graduates as much as two years in advance.

 Training as a barrister

 Many chambers’ graduate recruitment programmes operate 18 months to two years in advance so you’ll probably want to start applying for pupillage during the final year of your law degree or during your conversion course.
-Begin researching pupillage providers by picking up a copy of TARGETjobs Law from your university careers service or law department, then visit pupillagegateway.com, the home of the Pupillage Gateway online pupillage application system (formerly known as the Pupillage Portal and, before that, OLPAS).
-The website provides a directory of all chambers’ pupillage vacancies and application methods.
-You can apply to up to 20 Pupillage Gateway chambers.
+Begin researching pupillage providers by flicking through targetjobs Law (also available from your university careers service or law department), then visit the Pupillage Gateway online pupillage application system (formerly known as the Pupillage Portal and, before that, OLPAS).
+The website provides a directory of all pupillage vacancies and application methods.
+You can apply to up to 20 Pupillage Gateway ‘Authorised Education and Training Organisations’ (chambers and the small selection of employers that offer pupillages.
 You can apply to as many non-Gateway chambers as you like.